CPE-OAuth/servicestage-mobileapp-react-example/doc/en/tutorial/Step2_Setup.md

 ### Enable Virtualization in BIOS

 Android Studio emulator requires hardware acceleration.
-It is done by enabling virtualization from the machine’s BIOS.
+It is done by enabling virtualization from the machineâ€™s BIOS.
 1. Find out how to get into BIOS menu of your laptop or desktop.
 It usually involvse rebooting the machine and pressing some function key(s), e.g. F2.
-2. Once inside the BIOS menu, look for “Virtualization Support” items.
+2. Once inside the BIOS menu, look for â€œVirtualization Supportâ€� items.
 Enable them.

 ***